Matthew

 Denis Newman-Griffis

 The GRAIL project will run for 24-months until mid-2025.
-It builds on an initial workshop series co-hosted by RoRI and Research Council of Norway in January 2021 (later summarised in this RoRI/RCN working paper).
+It builds on an initial workshop series co-hosted by RoRI and Research Council of Norway in January 2021 (later summarised in a joint RoRI/RCN working paper).

 The GRAIL project will generate the following outputs: